-Financial assets at fair value through profit or loss include Group does not track changes in credit risk, but instead financial assets held for trading, financial assets designated recognises a loss allowance based on lifetime ECLs at upon initial recognition at fair value through profit or loss, each reporting date.
-The Group has established a provision or financial assets mandatorily required to be measured matrix that is based on its historical credit loss experience, at fair value.
-Financial assets are classified as held for adjusted for forward-looking factors specific to the debtors trading if they are acquired for the purpose of selling or and the economic environment. repurchasing in the near term.
-Derivatives, including separated embedded derivatives, are also classified as The Group considers a financial asset in default when held for trading unless they are designated as effective internal or external information indicates that the Group hedging instruments.
-Financial assets with cash flows is unlikely to receive the outstanding contractual amounts that are not solely payments of principal and interest are in full before taking into account any credit enhancements classified and measured at fair value through profit or loss, held by the Group.
-A financial asset is written off when irrespective of the business model.
-Notwithstanding the there is no reasonable expectation of recovering the criteria for debt instruments to be classified at amortised contractual cash flows. cost or at fair value through OCI, as described above, debt instruments may be designated at fair value through profit or loss on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.
+Financial assets at fair value through profit or loss include financial assets held for trading, financial assets designated upon initial recognition at fair value through profit or loss, or financial assets mandatorily required to be measured at fair value.
+Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
+Derivatives, including separated embedded derivatives, are also classified as held for trading unless they are designated as effective hedging instruments.
+Financial assets with cash flows that are not solely payments of principal and interest are classified and measured at fair value through profit or loss, irrespective of the business model.
+Notwithstanding the criteria for debt instruments to be classified at amortised cost or at fair value through OCI, as described above, debt instruments may be designated at fair value through profit or loss on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.